Need Help? Give us a call.

 It’s one of the biggest online shopping days of the year.
 In 2018, shoppers in the U.S. spent more than $7.9 billion on Cyber Monday, setting a new record, USA Today reported.
 In addition to spending more money than they had in any year prior, Cyber Monday shoppers also favored the option to purchase items online, but then pick them up in-store.

-Due to the fact that the date of Thanksgiving changes as well, you could potentially have a Cyber Monday that falls a week or so before December, or in the case of 2019, a Cyber Monday that actually falls in December.
+Due to the fact that the date of Thanksgiving changes as well, you could potentially have a Cyber Monday that falls a week or so before December or a Cyber Monday that actually falls in December.

 2020: Monday, November 30